School of Fine Arts

 Advisement

 Art students must consult with their faculty advisors each semester.
 Students majoring in art are required to undergo a Sophomore and Senior Review of their work.
 The Sophomore Review happens in the Spring semester of their sophomore year with the Sophomore Exhibit where students display 4-6 works from their core classes.
-The Senior Review takes place in portfolio courses.
+The Senior Review takes place in portfolio-based courses.

 Students are strongly encouraged to complete ART 110 Beginning Drawing IART 120 Two-Dimensional Design, and ART 129 Design Software Applications in their first year.